a-p-z/datetime-card/README.md

     max: 17
 ```

-> **_NOTE:_** [lovelace-card-mod](https://github.com/thomasloven/lovelace-card-mod) and [lovelace-layout-card](https://github.com/thomasloven/lovelace-layout-card) makes the visual editor crash because it tries to overwrite setConfig method, which in datetime-card is read-only.
-The code editor works, just ignore the error.

 ## Actions

 - reset date: just press and hold down the mouse button on the bar or on the days label to reset the entity to the current date.